-In cases of recommendations for long-term suspension, reassignment, exclusion or expulsion, the student may, to support the safety efforts of the Omaha Public Schools.
-They serve in designated schools and work alongside school administration.
-SROs and/or police officers are responsible for responding to criminal law matters where it is mandated by law that such offenses be referred to the criminal justice system.
-Absent an immediate threat of imminent physical harm and/or criminal law matters, school discipline issues are addressed by school administration. upon request, have a hearing on the specific charges.
+In cases of recommendations for long-term suspension, reassignment, exclusion or expulsion, the student may, upon request, have a hearing on the specific charges.
 Students are advised of this right when a principal decides to recommend one of the above actions.
 If a hearing is not requested within five school days the recommendation will go in effect.
 See OPS Policy No. 5101 for more information on student discipline and exclusion of students from school.